simonmilz/challenge/README.md

 - List all attributes defined in the phone model (except ID)
 - Push your work and create a pull-request into our base repository

-# My actual time I spent for implementation was: `x` hours
+# My actual time I spent for implementation was: `2.46` hours